Home Video Channel: Spice Networks

 In 1994, Home Video Channel Limited was acquired by Spice Networks, which expanded the distribution throughout the rest of Europe when it increased the number of authorised agents throughout Western Europe that distribute direct-to-home subscriptions through sales of smart cards.
 HVC entered into an agency agreement with Nuevas Estructuras Televisivas who had secured affiliation agreements in over thirty Spanish cable systems.
 The Adult Channel was also carried on the Canal Digital platform which served subscribers in Scandinavia, Benelux and Germany (via Deutsche Telekom) which supplied 16 million homes via cable.

 In Eastern Europe, the channel was carried by cable systems in Russia, Lithuania, Estonia and Slovenia.
 One of the more promising programming arrangements was with Metromedia which operated cable systems in Romania and Russia.
 However, several of the Romanian cable systems ceased distribution of The Adult Channel as a result of the devaluation of the Romanian currency.

 Playboy TV UK

-On 11 May 1995, it was announced that Hugh Hefner's Playboy magazine, which had been producing Playboy TV in the United States launched on 1 November 1982, would start a new British television station in partnership with Flextech (51%) and British Sky Broadcasting (30%).
+In May 1995, it was announced that Hugh Hefner's Playboy magazine, which had been producing Playboy TV in the United States since November 1982, would start a new British television station in partnership with Flextech (51%) and British Sky Broadcasting (30%).
 Playboy Enterprises chairman and chief executive officer Christie Hefner said:

 David Chance, deputy managing director of British Sky Broadcasting, and Roger Luard, managing director of Flextech plc, jointly said: